The Best Type of Mulch for Your Colorado Garden

 6. Prioritize eco-friendly and sustainable options

-If sustainability is a priority, consider organic mulch options made from locally sourced, renewable materials like compost, wood chips, or leaves.
-These types of mulches not only benefit your plants but also minimize environmental impact.
+If you're aiming for sustainability, choose mulch made from locally sourced, renewable materials like compost, bark, or leaves.
+These improve soil and reduce environmental impact.

 The Best Type of Mulch: Frequently Asked Questions